julyfun/dsp-lab2/dsp2.typ

 #figure(image("pic/2-3-a-1.png", width: 80%), caption: [Figure and peak values when $L = 50$])
 #figure(image("pic/2-3-a-2.png", width: 80%), caption: [Figure and peak values when $L = 200$])
 #figure(image("pic/2-3-a-3.png", width: 80%), caption: [Figure and peak values when $L = 1000$])

+The $f$ here is obtained through continuous trials, that is, manually adjusting
+$f$, using the `dtft_single_point()` function in python to output the corresponding _DTFT_ function value to see at which point the function value is the largest.
+The selected $f$ value is in the `draw_fs` list in the code.

 Larger the $L$, the more accurate we can find the right amplitude and frequency.